ezyy-cloud/gringo/client/README.md

-# GringoX Client
+# Gringo Client

-A modern React frontend for the GringoX social networking application with real-time communication capabilities, responsive design, and interactive user interface.
+A modern React frontend for the Gringo social networking application with real-time communication capabilities, responsive design, and interactive user interface.

 ## Features